paulross/PyCppContainers/docs/sphinx/source/user_defined_types.rst

 -------------------------------------------------------

 This is based on `the example in the Python documentation <https://docs.python.org/3/extending/newtypes_tutorial.html#adding-data-and-methods-to-the-basic-example>`_
-This is varied slightly for the example in that:
+That is varied slightly for this example:

 - The module name is ``cUserDefined`` (rather than ``custom`` in the original example).
 - The code for the C extension is in ``cUserDefined.cpp``.